MuhammedBuyukkinaci/My-Docker-Notes/README.md

 ![Docker Image](https://github.com/MuhammedBuyukkinaci/My-Docker-Notes/blob/master/img/05_ADD_COPY_DIFF.png)

+39.5) CMD is used to specify what the container should run when it starts.

 40) If we don't specify an app while creating the container, the line in CMD will run.
 ENTRYPOINT is the same as CMD.
 The only difference is that ENTRYPOINT can't be changed with ```docker run``` command.
 In every Dockerfile, there must be either a CMD or ENTRYPOINT.
 If both CMD and ENTRYPONT exist in a Dockerfile, Docker adds content of CMD to ENTRYPOINT as a parameter.
 The purpose of using CMD and ENTRYPOINT together is to facilitate versioning problems.

+40.5) The ENTRYPOINT specifies a command that will always be executed when the container starts.
+The CMD specifies arguments that will be fed to the ENTRYPOINT.

 41) Exec form is the former.
 Shell form is the latter.
 Exec form means run the content as it is but Shell form means open up a shell and run the content.
 If we are using CMD and ENTRYPOINT together, we couldn't use Shell form.
 Thus, we have to use Exec form.